flairNLP/fundus/docs/how_to_contribute.md

 - From:   LATimes (2023-03-20 19:25)
 ```

 Since we didn't add anything to the parser yet most of the entries are empty.

-Because the parser you just wrote
-inherits from `BaseParser` it automatically parsers the articles `ld+json` and `meta` content located in the article
+Because the parser you just wrote inherits from `BaseParser` it automatically parses the articles `ld+json` and
-`head`.
+`meta` content located in the article `head`.
 You can access those properties with `article.ld` and `article.meta`.

 #### 7.
 Bring your parser to life and fill it with `Attribute`'s to parse.